Richard Dawson: Later years

-Personal life and family
+Personal life

 With his first wife, actress Diana Dors, Dawson had two sons: Mark and Gary.
 The marriage ended with a divorce granted in Los Angeles in April 1967, and Dawson gained custody of both sons.
 He had four grandchildren.
-Dawson became a naturalised US citizen in 1984.
+Dawson became a naturalized US citizen in 1984.

 On retiring, Dawson remained in Beverly Hills, California, where he had lived since 1964.
 Dawson met his second wife, Gretchen Johnson (born 22 September 1955), when she was a contestant on Family Feud in May 1981, and they got married in 1991.
 Their daughter was born in 1990.
-Dawson announced the birth and showed a picture of his daughter during the inaugural episode of his second stint as host of Feud in 1994 as he was greeting a contestant who had been a contestant on Match Game when he was a panellist.
+Dawson announced the birth and showed a picture of his daughter during the inaugural episode of his second stint as host of Feud in 1994 as he was greeting a contestant who had been a contestant on Match Game when he was a panelist.
 The episode was featured on the 25th anniversary of Family Feud as number two on the Game Show Network's top 25 Feud moments.
 Dawson appeared with his daughter on at least two episodes of the show in 1995, including one taped on his birthday.

 In the 1960s and 1970s, Dawson participated in various movements, including the Selma to Montgomery marches and George McGovern's 1972 presidential campaign.

 Death

 On 2 June 2012, Dawson died of complications from oesophageal cancer at the Ronald Reagan UCLA Medical Center in Los Angeles, at age 79.
 Dawson is interred in Westwood Memorial Park in Los Angeles.
+On 7 June 2012, at the time of Dawson's death, GSN aired a four-hour marathon of Dawson's greatest moments on Match Game and Family Feud, including the first episode of his 1994–95 Feud tenure.